haddocking/haddock3-user-manual/src/modules/analysis.md

 ## `[dnascan]` module

-HADDOCK3 module for DNA base pair canning.
+HADDOCK3 module for DNA base pair scanning.

 This module is responsible for scanning all possible DNA base pairs mutations at the interface of the models generated in the previous step of the workflow.
 For each model, the module